ARMY OF THE DOOMED

-Most of the world’s seventeen billion humans are unconscious, perpetually serving their employers as part of massive brain trusts.
+Most of the seventeen billion humans on the planet are unconscious, perpetually serving their employers as part of massive brain trusts.
 The ecosystem has collapsed, naturally growing plants have been declared illegal, and everything from food to housing to medicines must be synthesized from secretions of genetically modified bacteria.
 Only corporate ambulatory workers can afford patented synthetic food, and non-corporates fight for survival in the city’s sprawling, grotesquely violent ghetto known only as the Zone.

 Nineteen year-old waitress Eadie challenges the hierarchy when she assists a bedraggled alcoholic known as the Prophet, drawing massive social-control machinery into play against her.
 The Prophet predicts she’s the general who will lead a revolution, and a few desperate souls start listening.
 How can she and her followers possibly prevail when she’s being hunted by a giant corporation and the Federal Angels it directs?

 Introducing Vida Nocturna, the Debut Novel by Mark D. Diehl